daffainfo/ctf-writeup/SEETF 2023/🎓 NoCode/README.md

 ```

 ## About the Challenge
-We have been given a `blank` string, and we need to find the flag there
+We were given a `blank` string, and we need to find the flag there

 ## How to Solve?
 If you convert the `blank` string into hexadecimal, you will see something like this